anujaagaitonde/Bedside-Monitor/picode/README.md

 The following processes were defined:
 **Tempprocess:** Responsible for reading temperature data from the DS18B20 sensor and pushing it to queues for displaying and pushing to the database.
 This is in a completely seperate process so that it is only run if the temperature sensor is plugged in and will not effect other processes if not plugged in.
-**PPGread**: Responsible for reading PPG data from the MAX30102 sensor  and pushing it to queues for displaying, processing  and pushing to the database.
+**PPGread**: Responsible for reading PPG data from the MAX30102 sensor  and pushing into to queues for displaying localy, processing  and pushing to the database.
 This is in a completely seperate process so that it is only run if the MAX30102 sensor is plugged in.
-**PPGprocess:** Responsible for processing raw PPG data pushed from the PPGread queue **ECGprocess:**
+**PPGprocess:** Responsible for processing raw PPG data pushed from the PPGread queue and outputting spo2 and pulse rate values that are then pushed into queus
+**ECGprocess:**
 **Respirationprocess:**
 **DBprocess:**